 Gulfport/Henderson Levee & Drainage District - Pump Stations

-The Henderson County Drainage Districts #1 and #2 afford levee and drainage benefits to the Village of Gulfport, Highway 34, and approximately 13,000 acres of other property.
+The Gulfport / Henderson Pump Station, located in Henderson County, IL, enhances flood protection for hundreds of individuals, Highway 34, and approximately 13,000 acres of farmland.
 In 2008, a flood damaged the Districts' pumps.
 Although the pumps were repaired, further work was required to restore the station to its full pumping capacity and protect it from future flood events.

 In case of major flood events resulting in power loss, the existing diesel motor in the nearby backup pump station was also rehabilitated.